kyamagu/matlab-serialization/README.md

 ====================

 Matlab object serialization functions built with undocumented mex functions `mxSerialize` and `mxDeserialize`.
-These functions are unsupported and Mathworks may change at any time without notice.
+The function can convert any ordinary matlab variable into uint8 array.
+These functions are unsupported and may change at any time without notice in the future Matlab release.

 Compile
 -------